sadbro/spryng/README.md

 # SPRYNG

-A python-like SAFE implementation for strings(in this case, char array) in C. the functions are named and implemented according to python3 convention.
+A SAFE implementation for manipulating strings(in this case, char array) in C.

 ## How To